 Unique to Iowa State is our proximity to the USDA animal health centers located in Ames.
 This provides outstanding opportunities for our faculty and graduate students to collaborate with USDA researchers to develop new vaccines and improved diagnostics.

-Our department draws on the expertise of 16 regular faculty members, 5 faculty holding joint appointments, 24 collaborating faculty, 4 adjunct faculty, 9 allied faculty and 1 emeritus faculty member.
-58 graduate students who are pursuing MS or PhD degrees have VMPM faculty members as their major professors.
+Our department draws on the expertise of 17 regular faculty members, 2 faculty holding joint appointments, 33 collaborating faculty, 9 allied faculty and 3 emeritus faculty member.
+56 graduate students who are pursuing MS or PhD degrees have VMPM faculty members as their major professors.
 Evidence of faculty innovation is seen in the number of patents approved (3) and submitted (an additional 4) in the past year.

 VMPM Governance Document establishes the procedures for governance of the Department of Veterinary Microbiology and Preventive Medicine.
 It is supplemental and subordinate to the rules and practices of the College of Veterinary Medicine, Iowa State University and actions of the State Board of Regents.